TSPstrategies/2ndEdition/bibliography/README.md

-This is a comprehensive bibliography of _TSP Investing Strategies: Building Weatlh While Working for Uncle Sam (2nd Edition)_.
+This section will provide a bibliography of _TSP Investing Strategies: Building Weatlh While Working for Uncle Sam (2nd Edition)_.